 So I get a little irritated at writing essentialism, this idea there is a kind of person who is a writer and that kind of person is only good at certain skills.
-First, it comes from the left brain / right brain dichotomy, which is debunked pseudoscience.
+First, it partially comes from the left brain / right brain dichotomy, which is debunked pseudoscience.
 Is math my best skill?
 Absolutely not.
 It is simply one I had to develop.
 I’d disclaim that I am immensely privileged to be able to do math, but that feels only technically true.
 I have several documented learning difficulties that make math very difficult for me.
 I flip numbers while reading them!
 My handwriting, especially my numbers, is illegible to me, making using a computer non-optional!
-I have a small working memory, so I lose my place in multi-step procedures if I don’t take copious notes!
+I have a small working memory (diagnosed as part of a learning disability), so I lose my place in multi-step procedures if I don’t take copious notes!
 I have to use additional checks on all of my spreadsheets to make wrong or inconsistent figures stand out to me!
 And again, the extent to which I am good at accounting is the extent to which it requires only very simple math creatively applied.

 I don’t have a hot take on the writer who blew almost 400k.
 The NFL makes financial courses mandatory for players, and making them at least available to writers feels like a responsibility someone should take on, especially for marginalized writers who don’t have generational wealth and so don’t know what to do with very large sums of money.
 Someone should teach them what an annuity is.
 That said, not all “unwise” spending is financial illiteracy.
 If it’s your dream to go live like a writer from the movies in New York City, if that’s how you want to spend your money, that’s a choice you can make.